Turn Your

 Profitability

-A captive is an independent business, separate and apart from its related operating business, and like any business, it is in business to make a profit.
-To the extent that premiums paid to the captive exceed claims paid by the captive, the premiums paid by the operating business go to the bottom line of the captive.
+A POIC is an independent business, separate and apart from its related operating business, and like any business, it is in business to make a profit.
+To the extent that premiums paid to the POIC exceed claims paid by it, the premiums paid by the operating business go to the bottom line of the POIC.

 Estate Planning and Asset Protection

-A captive can offer the same estate planning and asset protection opportunities as any business.
-If the owners of the captive are the children of the owner of the operating business, then assets can pass from one generation to the next, often without gift tax considerations.
+A POIC can offer the same estate planning and asset protection opportunities as any business.
+If the owners of the POIC are the children of the owner of the operating business, then assets can pass from one generation to the next, often without gift tax considerations.